PedroLunet/MarineChoice/README.md

 - As a user, I want to be able to filter ingredients, so that I can add/remove ingredients that I do/don't want.

+- As a user, I want to be able to edit my recipes, so that I can correct mistakes.

 ### ACCEPTANCE TESTS

 **Feature:** Consult the list of sustainable fish